sbromberger/LightGraphs.jl/docs/src/types.md

 Multiple edges between two given vertices are not allowed: an attempt to add an edge that already exists in a graph will not raise an error.
 This event can be detected using the return value of `add_edge!`.

+Note that graphs in which the number of vertices equals or approaches the `typemax` of the underlying graph element (_e.g._, a `SimpleGraph{UInt8}` with 127 vertices) may encounter arithmetic overflow errors in some functions, which should be reported as bugs.
+To be safe, please ensure that your graph is sized with some spare capacity.

 ## AbstractGraph Type

 To encourage experimentation and development within the JuliaGraphs ecosystem, *LightGraphs.jl* defines the `AbstractGraph` type, which is used by libraries like [MetaGraphs.jl](https://github.com/JuliaGraphs/MetaGraphs.jl) (for graphs with associated meta-data) and [SimpleWeightedGraphs.jl](https://github.com/JuliaGraphs/SimpleWeightedGraphs.jl) (for weighted graphs).
 All types that are a subset of `AbstractGraph` must implement the following functions (most of which are described in more detail in [Accessing Graph Properties](@ref) and [Making and Modifying Graphs](@ref)):